 Another option you may have is to create a new listing for a multipack of products and get that listed on the same listing page as your add-on item.
 Customers might be more willing to purchase a multipack of 5 products if they can get away from spending $25 on stuff they don’t want or need.

 It can hurt like hell when you see a product go from hero to zero overnight as a result of becoming an add-on item.
 There is another way to reduce the pain, albeit quite drastic, and that is to process an Amazon Removal Order.
 Once processed, all products you wish to remove from Amazon’s fulfillment center will be shipped back to you for a fee.
-If your products have stalled and you know you can sell them faster on Ebay or elsewhere, this could be the best option.
+If your products have stalled and you know you can sell them faster on eBay or elsewhere, this could be the best option.

 Have You Been Affected By Amazon Add-Ons?

 If you’ve been hit hard by the Amazon Add-On Program, what are you doing to overcome the problem?
-Are you taking a new direction with your inventory, adding new multipack listings or simple waiting it out to see how your add-on items fare?
-Have you looked into other offerings for low weight, low cost items such as Amazon’s Small and Light Program for FBAs?
+Are you taking a new direction with your inventory, adding new multipack listings or simply waiting it out to see how your add-on items fare?
+Have you looked into other offerings for low weight, low-cost items such as Amazon’s Small and Light Program for FBAs?
 Perhaps add-ons are working out just great for you.
 We’d love to hear your take and any FBA tips you’ve got to share.
 Drop us a line!

 Latest posts by Helium 10 (see all)